Far-right politics in Croatia: Catholic clergy

 A part of the Catholic clergy in Croatia openly praises the Ustaše regime and denies any wrongdoing from the side of Croats and Catholic Church.
-Praise for the regime is primarily expressed through commemorations for Ante Pavelić on 28 December, his birthday.
+Praise for the regime is primarily expressed through commemorations for Ante Pavelić on 28 December, the date of his death.
 Catholic representatives do not attend Holocaust commemorations but they regularly attend Bleiburg commemorations.

 Controversy was caused in June 2008 when Croatian military bishop Juraj Jezerinac sang a song named Bijeli golubovi by Marko Perković Thompson, the controversial singer mentioned above, during a sermon in a church in Vukovar.
 The song contained also the NDH motto "Za dom spremni".

 Simon Wiesenthal Center director Efraim Zuroff complained to the Croatian president Stjepan Mesić about the funeral of Dinko Šakić, one of the leaders of the army of the Independent State of Croatia, who died in July 2008.
 At that funeral, Croatian Dominican priest pater Vjekoslav Lasić held a speech in which he said that "the court that indicted Dinko Šakić indicted Croatia and Croatians", and that "every Croat should be proud of Šakić's name".